Konfirm44/ShaREPL/README.md

 as well as a predefined `print()` function.
 The **arrow up** key can be used to put the last inputted line into the input field, allowing for quick corrections.
 A session archive can be downloaded with the **Download log** button.

-There is no mechanism in place to moderate access to the sesssions - anyone can join if they happen to know the session GUID.
+There is no mechanism in place to moderate access to the sesssions - anyone can join if they have the session GUID.